Reverse mortgages are designed specifically for senior homeowners, 62 or older.

 - Unlike a typical mortgage where the blance reduces every monthy when a payment is received, a reverse mortgage can have a credit line option, wher the unused portion grows montly to allow for a larger available line each year.

-- Most reverse mortgages have a “non-recourse” clause, which prevents you or your estate from owing more than the value of your home when the loan is repaid.
+- FHA insured reverse mortgages have a "non-recourse" clause, which prevents you or your estate from owing more than the value of your home when the loan is repaid.

 - Typical cost are an origination fee, mortgage insurance premium (for federally-insured HECMs), and other closing costs for a reverse mortgage.
 In most cases a borrower may finance them into the mortgage.